tomduck/pandoc-eqnos/README.md

 ### TeX/pdf Output ###

 During processing, pandoc-eqnos inserts the packages and supporting TeX it needs into the `header-includes` metadata field.
-To see what is inserted, set the `eqnos-warninglevel` meta variable to `2`.
+To see what is inserted, set the `eqnos-warning-level` meta variable to `2`.
 Note that any use of pandoc's `--include-in-header` option [overrides](https://github.com/jgm/pandoc/issues/3139) all `header-includes`.

 An example reference in TeX looks like